-ART 15A Beginning Printmaking
+ART 15A Printmaking - Effective Spring 2020 -

 Students will explore basic printmaking techniques, including intaglio, relief, planographic and stencil.
 Students will become familiar with historical examples using each of these techniques.
 Focus on safe and correct use of printmaking materials and equipment and best practices for working in a studio space with others.
 Covers printmaking studio vocabulary and practice in critique students' own work and the work of others.
 At the conclusion of the class students will be able to print a consistent edition of prints.
-Grades are P/NP option.